Questions about Building Work, Building Plans and Building Lines

 What about your children, domestic worker or tenant living in a structure on your property?

 Additional requirements apply if a garden shed, garage, storeroom or wendy house is used as a living area.
 You will then require municipality approved building plans for them to be legal!

 Any habitable room, bathroom, shower room and a room containing a toilet pan or urinal must have lighting and ventilation.

 They also specifically set out that any habitable room must have at least one opening for natural light ( a window).

 It goes without saying that the structure needs to conform to all National Building Regulations!
 The National Building Regulations apply to all buildings within the borders of South Africa!

 Home inspections and the property you are buying selling or doing building work on

-Its plain common sense to make sure that you are aware of all the defects on the property you are considering buying, selling or building on before you do so!
+Make sure that you are aware of all the defects on the property you are considering buying, selling or building on!
 You should be having a home inspection to protect your self against possible unexpected costs, legal setbacks and other complications!

 Inspected Once, Inspected Right!®